GitAmrita/FoodDictator/README.md

 DEFAULT_RECOMMENDATION: This happens when the player has no previously visited restaurants.
 The search api returns a           list of different cuisine type restaurants.
 Number of results returned is NUMBER_OF_DEFAULT_RESTAURANT_RESULTS.

 CUSTOM_RECOMMENDATION: This happens when the player has atleast one previously visited restaurant.
-For simplicity the         app considers only the top 3 restaurant cuisine visited by the player.
+For simplicity the         app considers the cuisine of only the top 3 restaurants visited by the player.
 The search api returns a list of restaurants           which belong to the specified cuisines.
 The number of such results is NUMBER_OF_CUSTOM_RESTAURANT_RESULTS.
 In addition         to that the engine also recommends some restaurants which belong to other cuisine types.
 Number of such recommendations       is NUMBER_OF_DEFAULT_RESTAURANT_RESULTS - NUMBER_OF_CUSTOM_RESTAURANT_RESULTS.
 AS a result, the player doesn't only get       recommended restaurants based on his previous choices.

 # App Design
 Since the app doesn't have any datasource, all actions are in memory.
 That means the persistent list of players to select from is stored in memory and is recreated every time the app is started.